AmirRMoezi/OpenBMC-Preparation/README.md

 ## Step 6
 ### Everything is ready.
 Run your OpenBMC
-After successfully compiling OpenBMC, the images necessary for running OpenBMC on Qemu and real board are ready.
-The images exist in this directory:
+Upon the successful compilation of OpenBMC, the requisite images essential for the execution of OpenBMC on both QEMU and an actual board have been prepared.
+These images are situated within the following directory:
 <pre>
 <code>
 openbmc/build/evb-ast2500/tmp/deploy/images